zddgame

 Dead to Rights: Reckoning Final Impressions

-Dead to Rights: Reckoning Final Impressions-November 2024
+Dead to Rights: Reckoning Final Impressions-December 2024

 Dead to Rights: Reckoning is the latest installment in Namco's Dead to Rights franchise, a gritty action series that casts you in the role of hard-boiled officer Jack Slate, who's charged with keeping the troubled metropolis of Grant City free of crime.
 The PSP game finds Jack and his faithful pooch, Shadow, still plugging away.
 Although this time out, the pair is really under the gun.
 When an informant who's key to taking down a seemingly untouchable crime boss goes missing, the dynamic duo is forced to follow a series of tantalizing clues as it races to save the hapless stool pigeon before she's whacked.
 The new game contains all the key elements the franchise is known for, but it adds wireless multiplayer and some other unique PSP-specific twists to the experience.
 We recently got the final version of the game and have been putting in some time to see how it's turned out.